Docker¶

 curl http://localhost:8080/health

-# Post a metrics scenario
+# Post a metrics scenario (events go to sonda-server container stdout)

 curl -X POST -H "Content-Type: text/yaml" \